Alawapr/Rusty-pi/README.md

 This is just a fun program for me to learn rust.
 It's not focused on speed, just on functionality.

-This is the times I got with my current set-up:
+These are the times I got with my current set-up:

 500 digits - 2.0 secs